HoneyMushrooms/prototype_social_network/README.md

 server uses `express`, `ws`, `redis` for saves `JWT` with fingerprint and `postgreSQL` for userData

-client uses `react-mobx`, but I used it only for complete my ideas, I`m not learning it just use at the moment.
-I'll rewrite client in the future
+client uses `react` with `mobx`
+Note: the client will be rewritten after a thorough study of react :)

 ## Installation and launch